naonoreen/github-slideshow/_posts/0000-01-02-naonoreen.md

----
+--
 layout: slide
-title: "Welcome to out second slide!"
+title: "Welcome to Github, Nao!"
----
+--
-Your text
+New to this?
+That's okay!
-Use the left arrow to go back
+Enjoy githubbing!